Northwestern Syria offensive (April–June 2015)

 The northwestern Syria offensive (April–June 2015), dubbed by the rebels as the Battle of Victory, took place in the Idlib and Hama governorates during the Syrian Civil War.

-The campaign consisted of a three-pronged attack, with the two main assaults spearheaded by Ahrar ash-Sham, Al-Nusra Front and other Islamist factions under the banner of the Army of Conquest, and the remaining attack force including collaboration with Free Syrian Army brigades.
+The campaign consisted of a three-pronged attack, with the two main assaults spearheaded by Ahrar al-Sham, Al-Nusra Front and other Islamist factions under the banner of the Army of Conquest, and the remaining attack force including collaboration with Free Syrian Army brigades.
 The commander of the FSA 13th Division stated that coordinating with other groups such as al-Nusra Front did not mean they were aligned with them.
 Within days, the rebels captured the city of Jisr al-Shughur and later on an Army base.
 The success of the campaign was attributed to better coordination between the Syrian opposition's backers.
 Still, the operation resulted in a high attrition rate for both sides.

 Background

 On 24 March 2015, the newly established Army of Conquest assaulted Idlib city from three sides and, according to one tweeter, after four days of fighting the rebels captured the city and managed to besiege the towns of Kafarya and al-Fu'a.
 The rebels then attacked the Mastouma military camp, south of the city, but their attack was repelled.
 During the following days, the Syrian Army launched an offensive on the nearby town of Ariha, and seized three villages.